M-Jonsson/dbt2021/README.md

 4. In the Git Bash terminal enter:
 ```
 git config user.name <your GitHub username>
-git config user.email <the email address of you GitHub account>
+git config user.email <the email address of your GitHub account>
 ```

 ## Using GitHub with VSCode